Select the image to view or download a PDF of the packing list

 🡒 Determine your fundraising goal

 Are you volunteering for less than one month?
-We suggest setting your goal at $750.
+We ask that you set your goal at $750.

 Regardless of how long your joining us as a volunteer, please set your goal for what feels most comfortable to you.
+We can support you to raise your goal over time.
 You can change it at any time!

 🡒 Set your end date